 - Cover cookie dough completely with plastic, or transfer to and airtight container.
 Refrigerate for at least one hour, or up to 2 days.
 Alternatively, cookie dough can be frozen to bake at a later date (thaw at room temperature before baking).

-- Move oven racks to upper middle and lower middle positions and heat oven to 350°F. Line two baking sheets with parchment paper or silicone baking mats.
+- Move oven racks to upper middle and lower middle positions and heat oven to 350°F. Line two baking sheets with parchment paper or silicone baking mats (NOTE: Cookies made on silicone mats will spread more than those baked on parchment).
 Scoop dough in roughly 1 1/2 to 2 Tablespoon portions, form into balls and place about 2 inches apart, flattening slightly.
 Bake for 12-14 minutes, switching and rotating sheets halfway through baking time, until cookies are golden brown at edges but still soft in the middle.
 Don't overbake.
 Cool cookies on baking sheet.
 Once they are completely cooled, transfer to an airtight container to store.